raztud/demo-ml-prediction/README.md

 - `model/train_model.py`: It is a very simple model training script which will generate the .pkl file used as model.
   - This model should be uploaded to S3, and the path should be provided in the `src/main.py` file.
 For convenience, I used a public link for the model.
   - In the real world, the model can be downloaded from the private S3 bucket using boto3 library.
+- `images/training-architecture.png`: This is the image of the architecture of the Argo Workflows pipeline.